robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 > [!IMPORTANT]
 > The VAAC API is limited to returning a maximum of 200,000 rows per query.
 >
-> Requests into the system are throttled based on the IP address making the call, the recognized tenant identity in the auth header, as well as the calling service in order to prevent a single client, tenant, or service from monopolizing the resources.
+> Requests into the system are throttled based on the IP address making the call, the recognized tenant identity in the auth header, and the calling service in order to prevent a single client, tenant, or service from monopolizing the resources.

 ## Version 3.x.x history and support status